UnicodeSnowman/JUMP/README.md

 JUMP
 ====

-Source for www.jumpmacysparade.com, built with AngularJS
+Source for www.jumpmacysparade.com, built with AngularJS + ui-router